 The University of Miami School of Law’s Legal Communication & Research Skills program provides comprehensive training in legal analysis, research, and writing and uses simulated client cases to produce practice-ready students.
-Affectionately on campus as “LComm,” all first-year students complete this two-semester graded course taught by full-time faculty members.
+Affectionately known on campus as “LComm,” all first-year students complete this two-semester graded course taught by full-time faculty members.

 An Early Introduction to Legal Writing

 Watch Legal Writing Professors Jill Barton and Christina Frohock discuss what new law students can expect in the legal writing classroom.
 They describe the day-to-day pace of the first semester and how to succeed on your first-semester legal writing assignments.
 This 30-minute previously recorded webinar will help position you to succeed on day one by introducing you to the rigorous legal writing curriculum and strategies for success.